Annimus1/DatabaseParser/README.md

 python src/v-parse.py path/to/yourfile.csv
 ```

-You will be presented with a menu to inspect headers, fill phone columns, remove columns, and
+You will be presented with a menu to inspect headers, fill phone columns, remove columns, filter data, vicidialize, and save your processed file.

+## Author

+**Pablo Vergara**